backdrop-contrib/samlauth/README.md

   unique user values as attributes to be sent as part of the SAML login response which cannot be configured as a standard NameID. (e.g. an employee number.)
+  - The "NameID" related settings in the "SAML" tab (that are also visible when selecting "NameID" in the "Login/Users" tab) can likely be turned off.
+    They can be kept/turned on if they don't cause any trouble; they're just unused.

 It is up to you and/or the administrator of the IdP, to work out which source should be used for the unique ID.